A Vampyre Story: Development

 A Vampyre Story was first announced in the June 2004 issue of The Inventory, an online adventure gaming magazine, as the winner of their "Most-Awaited Adventure Game" award.
 The game was originally given a tentative release date of Halloween 2006, but the loss of publisher backing in April 2005 left the game in unpaid preproduction for the following year.
 During this time Bill Tiller, Autumn Moon's founder and creative director, generally worked with no more than one or two other people on staff at any one time.
 This helped to reduce the cost of production while the project was still unfunded.
 In early July 2006 however, Autumn Moon announced that they had finally acquired a new publisher for A Vampyre Story, the Hamburg-based Crimson Cow, and that full production on the game would begin shortly thereafter, stating an expected 2007 release.
 In September 2007 however, the first trailer for A Vampyre Story was released, specifying a new date of early 2008.
 While Autumn Moon has mentioned their interest in the Nintendo DS and Wii as potential release platforms, these were later cancelled.

+A "Super Digital Deluxe Edition" was released by Jordan Freeman Group on ZOOM-Platform.com on March 31, 2023.
+In addition to the game, a number of bonus content items, such as concept art and behind the scenes photos, are included.
+The game would also be re-released via Steam on July 30, 2023.